MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 Accept pipeline input: False
 Accept wildcard characters: False
 ```

+*Changes in "-Filter" parameter in Teams PowerShell version 3.0.0 and above*
+- Assigned Plan filter: Previous format will no longer be supported.
+Existing filters like `AssignedPlan eq '<some-xml-string>'` will stop working.
+This will need to be modified to the below format:
+  - AssignedPlan eq "*MCO" or "MCO*" or "*MCO*" for contains checks

+- EnterpriseVoiceEnabled filter
+  - EnterpriseVoiceEnabled eq true / false

+*Format changes in filter operators/syntax in Teams PowerShell version 3.0.0 and above*
+Below operators have changed in format:
+- "-eq" now replaced with "eq",
+- "-ne" replaced with "ne"
+- "-and" replaced with "and"
+- "-or" replaced with "or"
+- "-lt" replaced with "lt"
+- "-gt" replaced with "gt"
+- "-like" and "-contains" no longer supported, now replaced with "startswith" (limited to string attributes)

+Using curly brackets "{" or "}" will not supported in Teams PowerShell version 3.0.0 and above.
+Please make appropriate changes to your scripts

+- Old syntax example: Get-csonlineuser -Filter {alias -eq 'name'}
+- New syntax example: Get-csonlineuser -Filter "alias eq 'name'"

+*Supported filters in Teams PowerShell version 3.0.0 and above* - Filtering has been limited to the below attributes

+- accountEnabled
+- ownerUrn
+- displayName
+- givenName
+- lineUri
+- userPrincipalName
+- ExternalAccessPolicy
+- OnlineDialOutPolicy
+- OnlineVoiceRoutingPolicy
+- TeamsMeetingPolicy
+- TeamsMeetingBroadcastPolicy
+- TeamsMessagingPolicy
+- TeamsCallParkPolicy
+- TeamsEmergencyCallingPolicy
+- TeamsEmergencyCallRoutingPolicy
+- TeamsChannelsPolicy
+- TeamsUpdateManagementPolicy
+- TeamsCallingPolicy
+- TeamsUpgradePolicy
+- TeamsUpgradeOverridePolicy
+- TeamsAppSetupPolicy
+- TeamsAppPermissionPolicy
+- TeamsVerticalPackagePolicy
+- TeamsSurvivableBranchAppliancePolicy
+- TeamsCallHoldPolicy
+- TenantDialPlan
+- OnlineVoicemailPolicy
+- OnlineAudioConferencingRoutingPolicy
+- TeamsAudioConferencingPolicy
+- TeamsVdiPolicy
+- TeamsFeedbackPolicy
+- TeamsIPPhonePolicy
+- TeamsShiftsAppPolicy
+- TeamsShiftsPolicy
+- TeamsTargetingPolicy
+- TeamsTemplatePermissionPolicy
+- TeamsSyntheticAutomatedCallPolicy
+- TeamsMobilityPolicy
+- TeamsCortanaPolicy
+- TeamsMeetingBrandingPolicy
+- TeamsNotificationAndFeedsPolicy
+- TeamsVideoInteropServicePolicy
+- TeamsEducationAssignmentsAppPolicy
+- TeamsComplianceRecordingPolicy
+- AssignedPlan
+- EnterpriseVoiceEnabled
+- Identity
+- department
+- UserDirSyncEnabled
+- Title
+- CountryAbbreviation
+- UsageLocation

 ### -Identity
 Indicates the Identity of the user account to be retrieved.